figtools/figgy.docs/docs/advanced/declarative-configuration.md

    ]
 ```

-!!! hint "If you have `twig` property set, you may instead structure the above block like this:"
+!!! hint "For simpler configuration, you may instead structure the above block like this:"

 ```json
    "app_figs": [